marcusng94/marcusng94.github.io/_pages/about.md

 Chemistry, which I took up the offer.
 During my placement year, I was fortunate enough to be in KCC, KAUST, Saudi Arabia and I was given the opportunity to work on renewable energy technology, electrocatalysis for water-splitting in particular.
 After that I started a summer internship in UofG and worked on energy storage materials for my final year Master's project.
 Upon graduation, I started my PhD in University of Glasgow.
+(Click on CV for more information.)

 ## Contacting me